EMIT-leadership-development/emit/_programs/youth-leaders.md

   encourages active participation and collaboration among the leaders, enhancing their overall learning experience.
 curricula:
-  - title: 'Leading Yourself '
+  - title: "Leading Yourself "
     objective: >-
       In this module, you will learn about yourself and what makes you unique.
       You will explore personality traits and your self-esteem.
 You will also